arcaraynier/Jan-repo/README.md

 Feb 7, 2025. forgot to update

 Feb 8, 2025. failed interview, pero naka final interview pako ah, go go lang. waited for almost 10 hours.

+Feb 9, 2025.
+Keep moving forward you will get there! until you reach your success to become a web developer or data scientist